Why Does Gymshark Have a Bad Reputation?

 Category Main Complaint Root Cause

-Quality Leggings too thin or see-through Early fabric sourcing issues
+Quality Leggings too thin or see-through Early fabric sourcing

-Brand Image Over-edited influencer culture Perceived lack of authenticity
+Brand Image Over-edited influencer marketing Perceived inauthenticity

 3. Fabric and Durability Concerns

-• Pilling or fading after frequent washing
+• pilling after frequent washing

-• Waistbands losing elasticity
+• waistbands losing elasticity

 4. Customer Service & Shipping Problems

-Between 2018 and 2021, Gymshark struggled with:
+Between 2018 and 2021, Gymshark experienced operational growing pains.

-• 2–4 week international shipping times
+• international shipping times of 2–4 weeks

-• Delayed refunds
+• delayed refunds

-• Minimal customer support channels
+• limited customer service support channels

 5. Influencer Marketing Controversy

-• Over-polished, unrealistic marketing
+• unrealistic body standards

-Since 2022, the brand has shifted to more inclusive and authentic campaigns, showcasing real athletes and everyday fitness enthusiasts.
+Since 2022, Gymshark has shifted toward more inclusive campaigns, featuring athletes and everyday fitness enthusiasts.

 6. Has Gymshark Improved?